jefrailey/advent_of_code_twenty_twenty/log.md

 Solution at: 20:48
 End: 20:53
 Notes: NamedTuple seems nifty, but it may not have been the best choice for this particular use case.
 A class that split the instruction line in the initialization method may have been a little cleaner.

+03DEC2020
+Start: 19:07
+Solution at: 19:55
+End: 20:17
+Notes: I struggled more than I would like to admit massaging the input into the shape I wanted.
+I forgot the names of a few string methods and how triple quoted strings handle whitespace.
+I also was quite confused for an embarrassingly long time about an `IndexError` I encountered in the initial implementation. `1 != 0`...
+I have not recently used a language that starts index positions with `1`, so I'm not sure why I did not catch that quickly.
+Something I did well was predict the possible complications added by part two.
+This allowed me to design and implement one algorithm for both parts.